Samagra-Development/Samagra-Website/src/pages/team/index.md

       development initiatives in the MP's constituency.

       An opportunity to transform governance by combining consulting skills and the power of technology brought him to Samagra.
-Raghav is the Program Coordinator of the CMNBA team in Uttar Pradesh and manages its daily operations.
     image: /img/raghav_7533.jpg
     linkedInProfile: https://www.linkedin.com/in/raghav-katyal-2a3250120/
     name: Raghav Katyal
-    project: CMNBA
+    project: " "
   - bio: Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.
 He manages the daily administrative operations of the Samagra office.